Church History

 When I applied to graduate schools, some of them required I submit a research paper.
 As I had been out of school 20 years, I wrote a paper for submission, The Creation of the United Church of Christ in North Dakota.
 As Part of my Th.M. work at Union Seminary, Richmond, Virginia, I wrote The Presbyterian and Congregational Churches Among the Dakota.
 For the Ph.D. degree I wrote The 'Reflex Influence' of Missions.
 I later wrote A Pilgrim People.

-Not published was A Missionary Spirit.
+Any major project offers numerous tangents, sidelines, or spin-offs that can only be pursued at a later time.
+After completing Reflex Influence, I wrote two other papers, that do not appear here because they have been published in print form: Not published was A Missionary Spirit.
 After completing Pilgrim People, I wrote Germanness on Trial, What Kind of Unity and Conference Staffing.
 As a teacher of United Church of Christ History and Polity, I have used in my classes Wholistic Church History, Effects of World War I on Religious Thought in Europe, and The Braid of Post-Reformation Theology.

 Church History Resources